 LANCASTER – Detectives arrested a convicted felon and his uncle and seized firearms after a dozen small dogs were rescued from “deplorable” conditions at a home in the Neenach area of the Antelope Valley, authorities said.

-The arrests were made on Thursday, Nov.
-29, in the unincorporated community west of Lancaster, where detectives were serving a search warrant, according to the Los Angeles County Sheriff’s Department.
+The arrests were made in the unincorporated community west of Lancaster, where detectives were serving a search warrant, according to the Los Angeles County Sheriff’s Department.

 “The investigation, spearheaded by a Gorman deputy, involved a suspect who allegedly made serious criminal threats against employees at a utilities company,” according to a sheriff’s department statement.